hydrodynamicstability/statquotes/README.md

   - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
 Wiley.

+- "Replication on fresh data, preferably by another group of experimenters, is a mainstay of the 'scientific method'.
+If done skillfully, replication can eliminate all difficulties with extensive exploration."

+  - Persi Diaconis (1985)

+  - Theories of data analysis:  From magical thinking through classical statistics.
+In *Exploring Data Tables, Trends, and Shapes*, ed. by D. C. Hoaglin, F. Mosteller, and J. W. Tukey.
+Wiley, pp. 1-36.

 - "The responsibility lies more heavily on statisticians than on any other professional to make sure that their descriptions of the data not be subject to misinterpretation.
 This is what has given our discipline its bad name.
 We are all damned liars, because what we do is often presented obscurely and so does not convince.
 Of course some of what we do is obscure even to ourselves."

   - Colin L. Mallows (1983)